 - A tip for perfectly shaped veggie burgers: While sizzling away in the skillet, I nudge the burgers with the backside of my spatula to gently help form the sides into a perfect disc.
 Works like a charm!

 - Slather your buns with sriracha mayo, pile them high with lettuce, and top each burger with honey-lime slaw or your favorite toppings.
 Enjoy!

-VEGANSAURUS CHEFS: use a flax egg for the burgers and either use vegan mayo for the aioli or whip up some tasty homemade sriracha ketchup instead!
+Simply use a flax egg for these spicy chickpea veggie burgers and either use vegan mayo for the aioli or whip up some tasty homemade sriracha ketchup instead!
 Simply add as much Sriracha as your heart desires to your favorite ketchup and dig in!

 If you’re going to use a non-GF bun, by all means you have GOT to try a bakery-fresh onion roll/bun!
 The flavor totally compliments the burger and just adds that little something extra!
 We move around a LOT but I can always seem to find these babies in the bakery section of our local grocery stores.

 Hunt them down if you can!
 They’re such a great pairing for these spicy chickpea veggie burgers.